 Final Recommendation – Is the Canary Worth the Investment?

 Some people spend a fortune on home security gear.
-The Canary’s claim to cover a home for just $199 (For the latest prices and discounts, check here) sounds like it is stretching things a little, but since it can help reduce your insurance premiums, the insurance companies must have some faith in it.
+The Canary’s claim to cover a home (For the latest prices and discounts, check here) sounds like it is stretching things a little, but since it can help reduce your insurance premiums, the insurance companies must have some faith in it.

 Being a portable solution, you can move it around, but it would seem to suit smaller properties over extensive and multi-entry buildings.